BJT207/video_dataset_preprocessing_helper/README.md

 # Video Dataset Preprocessing Helper
-Multi Video frame extraction and sharpness filtering GUI for Gaussian-Splatting/Photogrammetry datasets.
-Developed for the Verticaly Integrated Projects (V.I.P.)
-Drones program at the Univeristy of Dellaware
+Multi-video frame extraction and sharpness filtering GUI for Gaussian-Splatting/Photogrammetry datasets.
+Developed for the Vertically Integrated Projects (V.I.P.)
+Drones program at the University of Delaware

 The underlying image filtering script was developed by SharkWipf as part of their [nerf_dataset_preprocessing_helper](https://github.com/SharkWipf/nerf_dataset_preprocessing_helper)